VNG-Realisatie/nlx/README.md

 Read the [minikube README](https://github.com/kubernetes/minikube) for more information.

-Once minikube is running, install the following dependencies:
+Once minikube is running, initialize helm by running `helm init`.

+Next, install the following dependencies:

 - `traefik` for web and rest-api requests.
 - `nginx-ingress` for grpc and mutual-tls connections.
 Latest version is currently(2018-09-06) broken, so needs `--version 0.17.1`